Natsuko Aso

-(born August 6, 1990 in Tokyo) is a Japanese actress and singer.
+Natsuko Aso (麻生 夏子, Asō Natsuko) is a Japanese musician and actress.

 Biography

 Aso began her career playing the role of Chisame in the Negima drama and as a member of the band pRythme.
 Later, she has appeared in a number of TV dramas and began a solo music career.
-Her single "Perfect Area Complete" was chosen as the opening song for the Baka to Test to Shōkanjū anime.
-She currently presents the second season of Japan In Motion, a show broadcast on the French TV network Nolife.
+Her single "Perfect Area Complete" was chosen as the opening song for the Baka to Test to Shōkanjū anime; the first of many to use her music.
+More recently she presented Japan In Motion, a show broadcast on the French TV network Nolife as well as Zip, a show broadcast on Japanese television.

-In 2010 she was a music guest for the French Japan Expo 2010.
+In 2010 she ranked 18th on the domestic singles charts and toured Europe for the first time.